As SC opens coronavirus vaccines to those over 70, here's what you need to know

 After administering over 4 million coronavirus tests and inoculating thousands of essential staff, health care groups in the Palmetto State are starting to push the vaccinations out to the general public.

-But as South Carolinians 70 and older join phase 1a of vaccine distribution, some residents have had trouble finding an appointment to get their first shot.
+But as South Carolinians 70 and older join Phase 1A of the vaccine distribution, some residents have had trouble finding an appointment to get their first shot.

+Since March, more than 341,000 COVID-19 cases have been confirmed in South Carolina, causing at least 5,513 deaths.
+Coronavirus will likely rank as the third leading cause of death in South Carolina in 2020, behind cancer and heart disease.

+Meanwhile, daily case counts across the state have recently hit all-time highs and the percentage of positive tests administered currently exceeds 25 percent.
+The World Health Organization recommends localities achieve a rate of 5 percent or less for at least two weeks before lifting stay-at-home restrictions.

 Who can get the vaccine?

-Officials announced Monday that South Carolinians 70 and older will soon be eligible for the vaccine, regardless of employment or pre-existing conditions.
-Health care workers, elderly hospital patients and long-term care facility residents are also eligible as part of phase 1A.
+South Carolinians 70 and older became eligible for the vaccine on Wednesday, regardless of employment or pre-existing conditions.
+Health care workers, hospital patients 65 and older who don't have COVID-19 and long-term care facility residents are also eligible as part of Phase 1A.

-DHEC expects to begin the next phase of vaccinations, for frontline essential workers, in late winter.
+DHEC expects to begin the next phase of vaccinations, Phase 1B, for frontline essential workers, in late winter.

 Where can I get the vaccine?

-DHEC has compiled a list of locations taking appointments for Phase 1a vaccines at scdhec.gov/vaxlocator.
-Those with green dots on the map still have some appointments available.
+DHEC has compiled a list of locations taking appointments for Phase 1A vaccines at scdhec.gov/vaxlocator.
+Those with green dots on the map still have appointments available.

 You can call DHEC for more information about the vaccination process, but the line has had long wait times after a busy week.